wp-plugins/100-cities/readme.txt

 1. Upload "100-cities" folder to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Place "wp_cityinfo('location-name', 'language');" inside php tags in any of your templates.
 Default language is English (at the moment it is the only language we support.)
-4. Also you can place "[onehundredcities location='location-name' mapzoom='8' lang='eng/esp/ita' panoramiocount='3' div='block/float' wiki='on/off' gmaps='on/off' panoramio='on/off' articles='on/off' logo='on/off']" in any post or page.
+4. Also you can place "[onehundredcities location='location-name' mapzoom='8' weather='on/off' lang='eng/esp/ita' panoramiocount='3' div='block/float' wiki='on/off' gmaps='on/off' panoramio='on/off' articles='on/off' logo='on/off']" in any post or page.
 If the attribute is on, you don't need to add it, it will use the value by default.
+5. The location name must be written as it appears in the Wikipedia URL without "_".
-5. Also you can use the widget and place it on your widgets area.
+6. Also you can use the widget and place it on your widgets area.
 You may need to modify the default css to adjust the plugin for that area.
-6. In the Dashboard you have an admin panel to control values by default.
+7. In the Dashboard you have an admin panel to control values by default.
-7. If you want to use tags and category listings, you need to add wp_meta() to the sidebar, where you want the plugin to be printed.
+8. If you want to use tags and category listings, you need to add wp_meta() to the sidebar, where you want the plugin to be printed.
-8. '/wp-content/plugins/100-cities/cache' folder needs write permissions, so the plugin will save data there and this reduces the quantity of resources that uses it.
+9. '/wp-content/plugins/100-cities/cache' folder needs write permissions, so the plugin will save data there and this reduces the quantity of resources that uses it.

 == Frequently Asked Questions ==